koenrane/KR-new-site/content/alignment-allows-nonrobust-decision-influences-and-doesn-t.md

     - The more situations a candy-value affects decision-making in, the stronger the chance that candy remains a big part of their life.
 3. How often the candy shard will actually activate
     - As an unrealistic example, if the person never enters a cognitive situation which substantially activates the candy-shard, then don't expect them to eat much candy.
-    - This is another source of value/decision-influence robustness, as e.g. an AI's values don't have to be OK in every cognitive context.[^3]
+    - Activation frequency is other source of value/decision-influence robustness, as e.g. an AI's values don't have to be OK in every cognitive context.[^3]
     - Consider an otherwise altruistic man who has serious abuse and anger problems whenever he enters a specific vacation home with his wife, but is otherwise kind and considerate.
 As long as he doesn't start off in that home but knows about the contextual decision-influence, he will steer away from that home and try to remove the unendorsed value.
 4. Reflectivity of the candy shard
     - (This is more complicated and uncertain.
 I'll leave it for now.)